-The Brandywine Zoo is asking you to join us in going single-use plastic straw and single-use plastic cutlery free.
-We’re asking Northern Delaware area bars, restaurants, and food trucks to be plastic straw and cutlery free as well!
+The Brandywine Zoo is asking you to join us in becoming single-use plastic free.
+We’re also asking Northern Delaware area bars, restaurants, and food trucks to do the same!

 Help us eliminate unnecessary waste and save wildlife like North American river otters here in Delaware and beyond.
-To join our wildlife-saving campaign, use the pledge form below.
+To join our wildlife-saving campaign, use the pledge form at the bottom of the page.

 It is the mission of The Brandywine Zoo to connect people to actions they can take to save wildlife.
 As part of that mission, it is critical that we take action to save wildlife, while empowering our local community to do the same.

-We are partnering with local bars and restaurants to help them transition from single-use plastic straws to offering reusable or non-plastic straws (like those made of paper), only on request.
+We are partnering with local bars and restaurants to help them transition from single-use plastic straws to reusable or non-plastic straws (like those made of paper), upon request.
 Here’s why:

 - Single-use plastic items like bags, bottles, and straws are typically used once, and end up in our waterways like bayous, lakes, and oceans if not contained properly.
 It’s estimated that in the US we use 500 million single-use plastic straws every day!

-- Animals like that depend on clean water, like otters, sea turtles, birds, and whales, may mistake a plastic item for food, ingesting it and causing them to get sick.
+- Animals that depend on clean water, like otters, sea turtles, birds, and whales, may mistake a plastic item for food, ingesting it and causing sickness or injury.

-- Wildlife rehabilitators around the world treat thousands of animals a year who have plastic-related injuries.
-We’re committed to reducing plastic use in the area to protect these animals in the wild.
+- Wildlife rehabilitators around the world treat thousands of animals a year with plastic-related injuries.
+We’re committed to reducing plastic use locally to protect these animals globally.

 We have launched a campaign to work with area restaurants and bars, as well as the public, to reduce their use of plastic straws and disposable cutlery.